 What to Look for in a Desk Lamp

 Desk space is precious, so you don’t want a desk lamp that demands too much real estate.
 Look for a low-profile lamp that will stay out of your way while still offering plenty of light.
-If you really have a small desk, consider a clamp lamp that attaches to the side rather than sits on top, or a wall lamp.
+If you really have a small desk, consider a clamp lamp that attaches to the side rather than sitting on top, or a wall lamp.

 Desk lamps come in an array of different styles, including swing-arm lamps, classic task lamps, and more.
-Snag an option you’ll love looking at throughout the workday—and make sure it offers the kind of light you’re looking for.
+Snag an option you’ll love looking at throughout the workday, and make sure it offers the kind of light you’re looking for.
 Many desk lamps come equipped with extra features, like built-in USB ports or wireless charging pads.
 These add-ons aren’t necessary, but since they can make your set-up more efficient, they can be really nice to have.

 Why Trust The Spruce?